percwg/perc-wg/draft-jennings-perc-double/draft-jennings-perc-double.md

 * The MDD MAY modify any header extension appearing after the OHB, but MUST NOT modify header extensions that are present before the OHB.

 * Apply the cryptographic transform to the packet.
+If the RTP Sequence Number has been modified, SRTP processing happens as defined in SRTP and which will end up using the new Sequence Number.
 If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used.

 ## Decrypting a Packet